cbmira01/NWS/crudTest/readme.md

     - no PHP frameworks;
     - no additional JavaScript;
     - no CSS.
-- Angular used for client-side MVC, PHP confined to database operations.
+- Angular 1.4.8 used for client-side MVC.
+- PHP confined to database operations.
 - Small and simple initial test database.
-- PDO invocations with literally-named preparations used throughout.
+- PDO invocations with literal preparations used throughout.
-- Apache 2.4.9, MySQL Server 5.6.17, PHP 5.5.12, Angular 1.4.8.
-- Developed on a WAMP stack under Windows 7.
+- Developed with WAMP 2.5:
+  - Apache 2.4.9
+  - MySQL Server 5.6.17
+  - PHP 5.5.12
 - Should be portable to other platforms and PDO-supported database servers.

 ## Preconditions for demonstration
-- Installed WAMP/LAMP/MAMP stack
+- Installed WAMP/LAMP/MAMP stack.
-- Internet access for content delivery of Angular framework.
+- Internet access for delivery of Angular framework.
+- Populate the database:
-- Restore database backup file crudTest/notes/dump_of_application_database.sql
+  - Restore database backup file crudTest/notes/dump_of_crudtest_database.sql
+  - Create user crud_user.
+  - Extend crudtest_db schema rights SELECT, INSERT, UPDATE, DELETE, EXECUTE to crud_user.